5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 	- Select "File > Export > "PinConfigs.kext" (it's located under /AppleALC/Resources/) to write the data to the info.plist of the kext directly.

 #### PinConfigurator's "Edit Node" window explained
 PinConfigurator's "Edit Node" dialog window lets you configure the `PinDefault` value of a Node.
-Since PinConfigurator is mostly undocumented, some of the settings are obvious while others are not (like "Misc", "Group" or "Position").
+Since the App is mostly undocumented, some of the settings are obvious while others are not (like "Misc", "Group" or "Position").
 Luckily, chapter `7.3.3.31 Configuration Default` of the [Intel HDA specs](https://www.intel.com/content/www/us/en/standards/high-definition-audio-specification.html) provides the necessary explanations:

 Parameter        | Description
 -----------------|------------